admiswalker/sstdref/README.md

 ## Trouble shooting
 ### Case1.
 Unable to find image 'sstdref_gen:latest' locally
-You need to build dockerdile if docker image is not found when running "$ ./make.sh run", using below commands.
+You need to build dockerfile using below commands, if docker image is not found when running "$ ./make.sh run".
 ```
 $ cd docker
 $ sh docker_build.sh